Lecture 1

 \[ \begin{align} \nabla f(\vec{x}) &= 0 \\ \nabla ||A\vec{x} - \vec{b}||_2^2 &= 0 \\ \nabla (A\vec{x} - \vec{b})^T (A\vec{x} - \vec{b}) &= 0 \\ \nabla \left( \vec{x}^T A^T A \vec{x} - 2 \vec{b}^T A \vec{x} + \vec{b}^T \vec{b} \right) &= 0 \\ 2 A^T A \vec{x} - 2 A^T \vec{b} &= 0 \\ A^T A \vec{x} &= A^T \vec{b} \\ \vec{x}_{LS} &= (A^T A)^{-1} A^T \vec{b} \end{align} \]

-We call the difference between the observed data and the predicted data the residual.
+We call the difference between the observed data and the predicted data the residual:

-\(r = \vec{b} - A\vec{x}_{LS}\)
+\[r = \vec{b} - A\vec{x}_{LS}\]

-Using this information, what we really want to minimize is the sum of the squares of the residuals: \(||r||_2^2\).
-This is the same as the sum of the squares of the errors in the data.
+In these terms, what we are really minimizing is the sum of the squares of the residuals, \(||r||_2^2\) — the sum of the squared misfits in the data.

 There is an altogether informative way to think about the minimization problem purely in terms of linear algebra and subspaces to derive the same normal equations.